 The Closest NBA Scoring Title Races Ever

-There’s been a lot of photo finishes to decide who the NBA leading scorer was going to be but none was closer than the final day of the 1978 season when George Gervin and David Thompson made history trying to top each other.
+There’s been a lot of photo finishes in NBA history to decide the league leader in scoring and none was closer and more ridiculous than the one on the final day of the 1978 season, when George Gervin and David Thompson put up historic numbers in a game of can you top this.

-Earlier in the day, the Nuggets David Thompson scored 32 points in the first quarter, knocked down 20 of his first 21 shots and finished with 73 points against the Detroit Pistons — good enough for second most in NBA history at that time.
+Earlier in the day, the Nuggets’ David Thompson started a game against the Detroit Pistons by scoring 32 opening quarter points and knocking down 20 of his first 21 shots.
+He finished the game with 73 points — good enough for second most in NBA history at that time.
 The career-high gave Skywalker a final points per game average of 27.1, which meant George Gervin would have to score an unlikely 58 against the Jazz that night to win the scoring title.
 The Ice Man scored 53 at halftime and finished the game with 63.

 Here’s a few other close finishes in NBA history.